 Most of the time they tell you that they will bring you the seatbelt exension to your seat so you don't block the entrance meanwhile they get it.
 Sometimes, it can happen that they forget because they have been busy dealing with other things.
 If you see that they are about to start the security instructions, remind them...

-Some flight attendants might tell you the cello must touch the floor, other will tell you it should not touch the floor... or other special request, DO NOT argue, all the airlines don't have the same policy on board.
+Some flight attendants might tell you the cello must touch the floor, other will tell you it should not touch the floor... or other special request, AVOID ARGUING, airlines don't have the same policy on board.

 I always choose head down for the cello, unless the crew tells me something different.
 It is often the best solution when there is not a lot of leg space (& because the height of a CBBG shall not exceed the seat height except for seats next to or ahead of the cabin wall).
 But again, if the crew tells you head up, don't argue... see picture below on a flight with Transavia with my 2 celli.